raholowe/yelpCamp/README.md

 ## Live View
-To view live site go to https://ryanyelpcamp.onrender.com/ May take upto a minute for hosting to wake up if the page has not been viseted in a while.
+To view live site go to https://ryanyelpcamp.onrender.com/ May take upto a minute for hosting to wake up if the page has not been visited in a while.
 ## Home Screen

 <img width="1917" alt="home screen" src="https://github.com/raholowe/yelpCamp/assets/37389270/949db7db-ed07-456d-b46f-7bd4830900de">